-If you have already ordered your new tiles I hope you ordered some extra materials too.
-This is very important because there is always a assumed amount of breakage with flooring materials, there are always some mis-cuts when installing any type of floor tile, and there will always be a need to replace some worn, stained or damaged tiles in the future.
-Having some extra material is just a wise thing to do!
+If you have already ordered your new tiles I hope you ordered some extra tiles too.
+This is very important because there is always a assumed amount of breakage with ceramic tiles, there are always some miss-cuts when installing any type of floor tile, and there will always be a need to replace some worn, stained or damaged tiles in the future.

-Don’t expect to be able to order more tiles of the exact same type or color next week or next year, they may not be available and even if they are, there is no guarantee the color will match the tiles you already have.
+Don’t expect to be able to order more tiles of the exact same type next week or next year, they may not be available and even if they are, there is no guarantee they will match the tiles you already have.
 How many tiles to order extra?
-I suggest you add a minimum of 10-15% to your initial order.
-Most salespeople will also suggest this and if they don't then you should be asking why?
+I would add a minimum of 10-15% to your initial order.

 Ceramic tile considerations:

-While linoleum, V.C.T. rubber and carpet tiles are designed to be butted closely together, most ceramic floor tiles are designed to have a gap between each tile to leave room for a color-matching grout.
+While linoleum, V.C.T. and carpet tiles are designed to be butted closely together, most ceramic tiles are designed to have a gap between each tile to leave room for a color-matching grout.

 You can choose the size of the grout line to suit your fancy but you need to be sure include the desired grout line measurement into your room layout calculations.
 Ceramic tiles range from 3/8” to 5/8” thick.

 Ceramic tiles will surely crack if the subfloor is unstable.
 The larger the tiles, the more stable the subfloor needs to be.
 Obviously a concrete slab will be the most stable of all, but wood floors that are not properly supported from below can be a major problem.

 Some homes do not have enough floor support to install ceramic tiles.
 If the subfloor is not supported properly, ceramic tiles will crack and the grout will crumble.
 The size and spacing of the floor joists is the key to floor stability.